10 Steps to Setting Healthy Boundaries

 4. Ask without apology

 One of the main reasons people struggle with setting boundaries is guilt.
 You think that asking for what you want is selfish.
 Maybe you were taught that growing up.
-Letting go of old beliefs that don't serve you is an important part of growth.
+Be willing to let go of old beliefs that don't serve you is an important part of growth.
+Act as if.

 5. Watch expectations